 Casa del Sol is not your typical tequila brand.
-Co-founded by Eva Longoria, Mariana Padilla, and Alejandra Pelayo, the female-led spirits company is bringing sustainability and community to the forefront of the category.
+Co-founded by actress Eva Longoria, Mariana Padilla, and Alejandra Pelayo, the female-led spirits company is bringing sustainability and community to the forefront of the category.

 Pelayo is a “protégé and goddaughter” of Patron creator Francisco Alcaraz; she serves as head of production, and Padilla is the daughter of Jalisco’s Paco Padilla and the brand’s “Artesana Tequilera,” bringing “generations of rich culture and artistic heritage into Casa Del Sol’s identity and product development.”

-The brand launched last September—one of a number of celebrity-led tequila brands to hit the market in recent years.
+The brand launched last year—one of a number of celebrity-led tequila brands to hit the market in recent years.
 There’s George Clooney’s Casamigos, Dwayne Johnson’s Mana, Nick Jonas’ Villa One, Justin Timberlake’s Sauza 901, and Kendall Jenner’s 818, among others.

 Like a growing number of brands, including Jenner’s 818 and mezcal producer Mezcal Amarás, sustainable practices are at the core of Casa del Sol.